+In 1965, Subway founder Fred DeLuca asked a family friend (Dr. Peter Buck, a nuclear scientist) for a $1,000 loan to open a sandwich shop, which he named Pete’s Super Submarines.
 By 1974, the name had changed to Subway and the duo owned and operated 16 units throughout the state of Connecticut.
 Subway started franchising in 1974 with its first franchised unit in Wallingford, Connecticut.
-The concept continued to grow, and by 2013 Subway was reportedly opening over 50 new restaurants per week.
+The concept continued to grow, and by 2013, Subway was reportedly opening over 50 new restaurants per week.

 Becoming a Subway Franchisee

-The training time is spent in a classroom and onsite at a local Subway franchise for a "hands-on" experience.
+The Subway training course is two weeks long and teaches business concepts, methods of operation, and basic management skills.
+The training time is spent in a classroom setting and on-site at a local Subway franchise for a hands-on experience.
 At the end of the two weeks, each potential franchisee must pass an exam to become a Subway franchisee.
-A total of 8 to 12 employees is required to run a Subway franchise.
+The typical length between the time someone signs the Franchise Agreement and the business is up and running is two to 12 months, according to Subway.
+A total of eight to 12 employees are also required to run a Subway franchise.

 Support offered by Subway to its franchisees includes grand opening support, a toll-free line, field support, meetings, newsletters, and internet access.
 Subway's marketing support to franchisees includes cooperative advertising, access to regional and national media, and other advertisement options.